-- We established a Lead Independent Director and appointed Caroline E. Blakely in this role; - · We adopted Stock Ownership Guidelines applicable to our directors and our Chief Executive Officer and Chief Financial Officer; - We adopted, as part of our insider trading policy, prohibitions against the use of margin accounts, pledging, hedging and speculative trading with respect to Company securities; - · We adopted a director majority vote policy as part of our Corporate Governance Guidelines; and - We appointed an additional independent director to the Board in 2021, resulting in 75% of our Board being comprised of independent directors.
+- We established a Lead Independent Director and appointed Caroline E. Blakely in this role; - We adopted new Stock Ownership Guidelines applicable to our directors and our Chief Executive Officer and Chief Financial Officer; - We adopted, as part of our insider trading policy, prohibitions against the use of margin accounts, pledging, hedging and speculative trading with respect to Company securities; - · We adopted a director majority vote policy as part of our Corporate Governance Guidelines; and - We have a significant majority of our Board comprised of independent directors.